shawn-dsilva/shade-jekyll-theme/_posts/2018-10-17-Getting-Started-with-TM4C-Launchpad-On-Linux.md

 ---
 layout: post
-title: Getting started with the TM4C Launchpad on Linux
+title: Getting started with the TM4C Launchpad on a Linux System
 excerpt_separator: <!--more-->
 ---